 (translation by Eduardo Freire Canosa, in Eleven Poems by Rosalía de Castro)

 This close connection between the four seasons and states of the mind is not unusual in Romantic and post-Romantic poetry, as explored in John Keats’s The Human Seasons.
 On the one hand, Keats’s poem’s formal constraints and extensive use of metaphor leave it open to many interpretations.
-On the other, The Atmosphere is Incandescent presents a more definite view: summer is a season of sorrow.
+On the other hand, The Atmosphere is Incandescent presents a more definite view: summer is a season of sorrow.

 Some wounds can never heal